 Mistake #1: Thinking The Property Will Be Worth More Than It Actually Is

 People often assume they are going to get the highest price possible when all is said and done.
 However, that isn’t realistic.
 Just because a property in the area sold for a certain amount, doesn’t mean yours will too.
 In fact, if you are looking to resell the house quickly, you will want to price it to sell.
 That often means pricing it slightly lower than the other houses that are currently listed.
-Never assume you will get the high end of the spectrum when flipping a house in the Southern California and Central Ohio area.
+Never assume you will get the high end of the spectrum when flipping a house in the Ohio and Southern California area.

 Mistake #2: Underestimating Your Costs

 Rehabbing a house can become expensive if you haven’t priced things accurately.
 You will also likely have expenses come up that you hadn’t planned for.
 Knowing this ahead of time will allow you to pad your budget and plan ahead for the unknown.
 One of the worst mistakes you can make is to find yourself out of cash with work still left to do.
 You will either be forced to sell it as is (likely to another investor who can finish the job) or hold onto it until you have the cash to finish the work yourself.
 Either way, you will be missing out on some potentially big profits.

 Mistake #3: Making Repairs On Your Own That Are Out Of Your League

 Just because you have seen them do it on HGTV, doesn’t necessarily mean you should do it all yourself.
 Of course, there are projects that you will be able to tackle, but be realistic about your skillset.
 For example, don’t attempt to put in a new bathroom all on your own unless you have some serious plumbing and carpentry experience.
 Hire a pro when needed so you don’t find yourself spending even more money on your mistakes.